-TransUnion, Equifax, and Experian, the three major credit reporting agencies, each have a proprietary formula for building your credit score.
+All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
 Fair Isaac and Cooriginally developed this score. .

-- Balances on your Credit Cards - How many accounts do you carry?
-How much do you owe?
+- Credit Card Balances - How many accounts?
+How much do you owe on your accounts?

-- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?
+- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of lending you money?

 Not just for qualifying

+Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

 Improving your score

-Before you can improve your credit score, you have to obtain your score and be sure that the reports from each agency are correct.
-Fair Isaac, the corporation that invented the first FICO score, sells FICO scores on its website: myFICO.com.
-For a reasonable fee, you can quickly get your FICO from all three reporting agencies, along with your credit report.
-Also available are helpful information and tools that help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your score, you have to know your score and make certain that the reports from each agency are correct.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive, fast, and easy to get your credit score as well as reports from all three agencies.
+They also provide helpful information and tools that help you improve your FICO score.

-You can get a free credit report once a year from all three agencies at AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a federally-mandated free credit report once per year from the three major agencies at AnnualCreditReport.com.
+These reports do not include a free score, but it's very inexpensive to get one at the same time.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.